boudinfl/pke/README.md

 The models/ directory contains already trained models for Kea and WINGNUS as well as DF counts computed on the SemEval-2010 benchmark dataset.

+### Using pke as a command line tool

+A command line tool (cmd_pke.py) is also provided and allows users to perform keyphrase extraction without any knowledge of the Python programming language.

 ### Computing Document Frequency (DF) weights (required for some models)

 Before using some keyphrase extraction algorithms (i.e. TfIdf, KP-Miner, Kea,